willjsporter/makersbnb/README.md

 So that I can list my property for certain dates
 ```
 ```
-As a property owner
+As a user
-I want to be notified of a new booking enquiry
+I want to be able to book a property
-So that I can accept or reject the booking
+So that I can reserve the property and make it unavailable to others for my given dates
 ```